 Rather than looking at prison as a landfill to dump refuge, we believe prison is more accurately viewed as a recycling plant for men and women who are redeemable.
 We think education is the answer to incarceration.
-We think our humanity and theirs prompts us to get involved.
+We think our humanity and theirs prompt us to get involved.

 PrisonEd is a 501(c)3 nonprofit foundation registered in the State of Utah.
-Our mission is to provide education opportunities to the 6,500+ inmates housed in Utah prisons through our Books & Tutors for Prisoners program.
+Our mission is to provide education opportunities to the 6,500+ inmates housed in Utah prisons and jails through our Books & Tutors for Prisoners program.

 Why Educate Prisoners?